RealToughCandy/code-of-conduct/official code of conduct.md

 - Personal insults.

-- Unwelcome sexual attention.
-This includes sexualized comments or jokes.
+- Sexualized comments / jokes.

 - Deliberate intimidation, stalking or following (online or in person).

 - Spam.

 - Screen names and/or avatars that portray any of the above.

+- Music posts that portray any of the above.

 - Advocating for, or encouraging, any of the above behavior.